-A number of key findings were identified from the analysis of the lamp tracking data, which include the following.
+A number of key findings were identified from the analysis of the lamp tracking data.
+Some general observations include the following:

-- The data from the five market channels reveal total lamp sales counts for the U.S. to be approximately 2.20 billion per year, with California sales at approximately 217 million per year. - Incandescent lamps dominate the unit sales of lamps with over 70% of the U.S. market.
-Other lamp types with significant market share of unit sales include specialty (14%), fluorescent (7%), and halogen (3%) lamps. - The lamp tracking data indicate that California was not only exhibiting greater market share for efficient residential lighting at the beginning of the study period, but that it expanded that leadership over the last two years.
-CFLs now have nearly three times the market share of medium screw-based lamps in California than they do nationwide as a whole. - Growth in unit sales of CFLs has not been uniform across all types of CFLs, but has been strongly concentrated in 60-watt equivalent bulbs. - Home improvement stores play a dominant role in efficient lighting sales in California.
+- The data from the five market channels reveal total lamp sales counts for the U.S. to be approximately 2.16 billion per year, with California sales at approximately 215 million per year. - Incandescent lamps dominate the unit sales of lamps with over 70% of the U.S. market.
+Other lamp types with significant market share of unit sales include specialty (14%), fluorescent (6%), and halogen (3%) lamps. - Growth in unit sales of CFLs has not been uniform across all types of CFLs, but has been strongly concentrated in 60-watt equivalent bulbs. - Home improvement stores play a dominant role in efficient lighting sales in California.
 This is not surprising given the heavy focus on these stores by the state's lighting programs.
 However, grocery stores still sell a substantial percentage of incandescent bulbs and might be a useful channel in which to explore additional CFL sales opportunities. - Halogen bulb sales have also grown substantially as a result of heavy promotion by manufacturers.
 These products are likely competing with CFLs for the attention of consumers willing to try alternatives to standard incandescent light bulbs.